knative/docs/blog/docs/articles/from-cloudevent-to-apach-kafka-records-part-two.md

 ### Setting up Apache Kafka and the Knative Broker

-In order to use the Knative Broker for Apache Kafka you install Apache Kafka first.
+In order to use the Knative Broker for Apache Kafka you need to install Apache Kafka first.
 For this post we are using a local Apache Kafka installation, powered by [Strimzi](https://strimzi.io), as described [here](https://knative.dev/blog/articles/single-node-kafka-development/).
 The article also discusses how to install the Knative Broker for Apache Kafka for a [local development environment](https://knative.dev/blog/articles/single-node-kafka-development/#installing-knative-eventing-and-the-knative-broker-for-apache-kafka).

 > NOTE: For a production-ready configuration of the Knative Broker for Apache Kafka see [this blog](https://developers.redhat.com/articles/2023/03/08/configuring-knative-broker-apache-kafka).